 Reporting on average retirement income can be tricky.
 The best income data does not include information about whether someone is officially “retired” or not.
 Retirement has no official definition — with many “retirees” still working.
 Retirement is more of a mindset these days.
 However, for these purposes, we’ll start with statistics for those over 65.

-The average retirement income numbers for Americans over 65 seen below comes from the US Census Bureau.
-The most recent data available is from 2019 and compiled in 2020.
+The average retirement income numbers for Americans over 65 seen below come from the US Census Bureau.
+The most recent data available is from 2020 and compiled in 2021.
 So, all of the economic changes we have seen over the last year are not necessarily represented in the data below.
-However, the following numbers should be very close to reality for the average household

 Both the mean and median retirement income numbers above might seem “above average” — relatively healthy.
 However, these numbers don’t tell the whole story.
 Nor do they reflect the “retirement crisis” that is so often reported.